Pollution problem can't be resolved in a day, continuous efforts needed: Javadekar | Business

 Dust is the major factor behind air pollution in north India, the minister said.
 The soil type in north India is alluvial.
 Therefore, there's a lot of dust, which is the major reason behind air pollution in the region, he said.

 Javadekar said people have a big role to play in tackling air pollution and urged them to download 'Sameer' mobile application of the Central Pollution Control Board for monitoring pollution levels in different cities.
-He asked people to segregate waste for better waste management, ensure regular maintenance of vehicles, take public transport and use bicycle..
+He asked people to segregate waste for better waste management, ensure regular maintenance of vehicles, and use public transport and bicycles.

 - READ MORE ON: